UAL-RE/redata-commons/README.md

 # redata_commons
-Commons code used by ReDATA codebases
+Commons code used by ReDATA software